keywon0/security_start/README.md

 ## English

 This is a simple AI-written program for running your browser safely inside an isolated "sandbox."
 When you launch the browser through it, it is completely cut off from your personal files on the computer, making it impossible to catch a virus or a hidden script from the web.
 I originally made this for myself, but I'd appreciate any feedback if anyone gets interested in my little "miracle".

-Any downloaded pictures and documents don't land straight on your computer; instead, they are caught in a temporary hidden folder (the isolator).
-To pull a file into your real downloads, you'll just need to type in a PIN code in the program's window.

 ### Installation & Launch